House Designers Capture the Character, Diversity, and Lifestyle of the Region

 5. A combination of muted yellow, red and orange hues are used to brighten up the homes against the sometimes gray skies

-A splash of muted tones of red and orange makes this two-story Arts and Crafts home plan a delightful sight – especially in the rainy Pacific Northwest (Plan #115-1000).
+A splash of muted tones of red and orange makes this two-story Arts and Crafts home a delightful sight – especially in the rainy Pacific Northwest (Plan #115-1000).

 Architectural Styles in the Pacific Northwest